The Best Day Trips From Myrtle Beach

 Distance: 12.4 miles

-Far enough away from the hustle and bustle of Myrtle Beach but just within reach of an easy, relaxing day trip is North Myrtle Beach.
-Barefoot Landing, North Myrtle Beach's hub for entertainment, shopping, and dining, welcomes visitors from Myrtle Beach.
-This is where you can enjoy a show at the Alabama Theatre, grab a bite to eat at one of the many restaurants, see a concert at the House of Blues, or meet a gator at Alligator Adventure.
-And North Myrtle Beach’s Main Street is always hopping with fun and excitement.
+Barefoot Landing is North Myrtle Beach's hub for entertainment, shopping, and dining.
+At this diverse attraction, you can enjoy a show at the Alabama Theatre, grab a bite to eat at one of the many restaurants, see a concert at the House of Blues, or meet a gator at Alligator Adventure.
+North Myrtle Beach’s Main Street is always hopping with fun and excitement.

 2. Cherry Grove, SC